sdbgit/sbdgit/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=your-github-username&color=blue)

 ## About Me
-I'm a passionate Database Administrator with over 12 years of experience in designing, implementing, and maintaining robust database systems.
+I'm a passionate Database Administrator with over 13 years of experience in designing, implementing, and maintaining robust database systems.
 I thrive on solving complex data-related challenges and optimizing performance.

 Database Design & Implementation: Design and implement complex database architectures for various applications, ensuring scalability and reliability.

 Performance Tuning: Monitor and optimize database performance using tools like indexing, query optimization, and memory management to ensure efficient data retrieval and storage.

-Security Management: Implement robust security measures including encryption, user access controls, and regular security audits to safeguard sensitive data.

 Disaster Recovery: Develop and maintain disaster recovery plans and backup strategies to ensure data integrity and availability in case of system failures.

-Data Migration & Integration: Lead data migration projects and integrate diverse data sources into unified database systems.

 Automation & Scripting: Develop and implement automation scripts to streamline routine database maintenance tasks and reduce manual intervention.